getCUJO/QoOID/draft-ietf-ippm-qoo.md

 As stated at the beginning of this section, this document does not define a standardized approach for creating a quality-focused network performance requirement specification and directly using the approach described above is discouraged.

 # Known Weaknesses and Open Questions {#weakness-questions}
+Network performance measurements can be interpreted in different ways to derive quality assessments.
-The described QoO framework simplifies the comparison between network performance requirements from applications and Quality Attenuation measurements.
-This simplification introduces several artifacts, the significance of which may vary depending on the context.
+QoO does so by comparing measured conditions against application-specific, quality-focused network performance requirements to produce a percentage-based score, which introduces several artifacts whose significance may vary depending on the context.
 The following section discusses some known limitations.
-A general assumption underlying the framework is that factors which could in principle be measured but are not explicitly captured by QoO (such as temporal packet ordering, fine-grained throughput variations, or the full shape of the latency distribution) will inevitably influence the observed latency and packet loss behavior, so that QoO indirectly accounts for their effects through the measured distributions.
+A general assumption underlying the framework is that factors not explicitly captured by QoO (such as temporal packet ordering, fine-grained throughput variations, or the full shape of the latency distribution) will inevitably influence the observed latency and packet loss behavior, so that QoO indirectly accounts for their effects.

 ## Volatile Networks {#volatile-networks}
 Volatile networks - in particular, mobile cellular networks - pose a challenge